Netflix Star Victoria Vida Is Making Her Mark On The Small Screen

 Born in Miami and raised in Brazil, Victoria knew she wanted to make singing and acting a career as early as three years old.
 By the time she was eight, she and her family moved to Los Angeles to embark on a journey that would land her on the small screen and inspire young girls everywhere to embrace their intelligence and foster an interest in STEM (science, technology, engineering & math) subjects.
 The acclaimed Netflix series revolves around the fields of STEM and the adventures of a group of girlfriends who work for a government organization called NOV8, a highly secretive group of female government operatives who are trying to protect the world.

-Modern Brown Girl: Latinas are extremely underrepresented in STEM fields and most young girls lose interest in STEM related subjects by middle school.
+Latinas are extremely underrepresented in STEM fields and most young girls lose interest in STEM-related subjects by middle school.
 Do you think your Netflix series helps to positively reach these young girls?

-MBG: You were home schooled beginning in 9th grade and worked hard to learn English in a short amount of time.
-In past interviews you touch upon being bullied growing up.
-Tell us about your struggles with bullying and what emotional tools you used overcome it.
+You were homeschooled beginning in 9th grade and worked hard to learn English in a short amount of time.
+In past interviews, you touch upon being bullied growing up.
+Tell us about your struggles with bullying and what emotional tools you used to overcome it.

-MBG: Personally and professionally, whom were your role models growing up?
+Personally and professionally, who were your role models growing up?

-VV: Personally, my mom.
+Personally, my mom.
 She is so hard working and supportive.
 I strive to be like her.
 She's like Super Woman to me.
 Professionally, I look up to Sofia Vergara and JLo.
 They represent Latinas well and make us proud.
 I also LOVE Pitbull.
-I love how he embraces his Latino side; he’s a die hard Latino and I love embracing that part of me.
+I love how he embraces his Latino side; he’s a die-hard Latino and I love embracing that part of me.

-VV: I would have to choose Kevin Hart.
-I follow him in Instagram and it's amazing how motivating he is.
+I would have to choose Kevin Hart.
+I follow him on Instagram and it's amazing how motivating he is.
 I would order my favorite, crab cakes with spinach on the side!